 “Exploring updating?”
 So they’re considering if they should revise the list.
 Good, but that still doesn’t explain some confusing choices, which seem to be made as if “some flunky just copied a list of cars and presented it without research,” in the words of proud Hyundai Accent driver Karen Reincke.
 For instance, said flunky made a very concerted effort to exclude every single Mini model made, number of doors or interior room be dammed, going so far as to even list the two-door convertible, just in case ‘must have four doors’ wasn’t clear enough.

-Absent any explanation from the Hall of the Pink Mustache, we can speculate.
-On the innocent side, we may postulate that Lyft merely wants the best experience for its passengers, and hey, you can still use any car that’s already been approved; you just have to replace it with something bigger (or, in the Mazda’s case, smaller).
+Absent any explanation from the Hall of the Pink Mustache, we can speculate as to why this happened.
+On the innocent side, we may postulate that Lyft merely wants the best experience for its passengers, and hey, you can still use any car that’s already been approved; you just have to replace it with something bigger.

 Heading towards the nefarious side of the spectrum, it could be a plot to encourage new drivers to rent on the Lyft Express Drive platform, which will lock them into only driving for Lyft to meet the minimal ride requirements.
 Do you smell a possible restraint of trade class-action suit?
 It’s not impossible.